The complete guide to security awareness training [+ free eBook]

 Offering practical advice

 It’s all good and well teaching employees about the risks out there and how they can be countered - but what’s essential is that employees walk away from training with actual steps in mind that they can put to use right away in their daily work activities.
-Giving employees the chance to put their training to test right away also helps build memory - and can be achieved using tools such as phishing simulation.
+Giving employees the chance to put their training to test right away also helps build memory - and can be achieved using methods such as phishing simulations and phishing awareness training.

 Using video & interactive content